scottkstewart/Phoenix-parse-email/README.md

 # Phoenix-parse-email
 Parses phoenix gradebook client and emails changes.
-Files contained in ~/.PPE/
+Runs on at least Python 3.4.
+Files contained in ~/.PPE/.

 Installation: